gokcehan/lf/doc.md

 Remove all keybindings associated with the `map`, `nmap` and `vmap` command.
 This command can be used in the config file to remove the default keybindings.
 For safety purposes, `:` is left mapped to the `read` command, and `cmap` keybindings are retained so that it is still possible to exit `lf` using `:quit`.

+## clients

+List all client IDs currently connected to the server.
+See `REMOTE COMMANDS` for more details.

 ## tty-write